GrantSeltzer/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    can press the :kbd:`Tab` key to highlight the :guilabel:`< Refresh >` button and press :kbd:`Enter` to attempt to reconnect to the |CL| update server.
 If this fails to establish a connection after multiple attempts, reboot your system and return to this step.
+At the moment a wired connection is required.

 Once the connection to the |CL| udpate server is established, use the :kbd:`Tab` key to advance to the :guilabel:`< Next >` button and press